phucmap85/Quidk-website/extension/README.md

 </p>

 <p align="center">
-The fastest Chrome-based extension to summarize a text, article for example to a short paragraph.</br>
+The fastest Chromium-based extension to summarize a text, article for example to a short paragraph.</br>
 It is possible to extend it with <a href="https://github.com/lqphuc123/Quidk/tree/main/extension/TextRank/StopWords">another languages</a>.
 </p>